mgajda83/PSWindowsUpdate/README.md

 Hide-WindowsUpdate -KBArticleID KB4034658 -Verbose
 ```

 Schedule job at 6:00 PM to install update with UpdateId='ddb74579-7a1f-4d1f-80c8-e8647055314e' and RevisionNumber=200.
-Update will be automaticaly accepted and after all serwer will be automaticaly restarted if needed.
+Update will be automaticaly accepted and after all server will be automaticaly restarted if needed.
 ```PowerShell
 Get-WindowsUpdate -MicrosoftUpdate -UpdateID ddb74579-7a1f-4d1f-80c8-e8647055314e -RevisionNumber 200 -ScheduleJob (Get-Date -Hour 18 -Minute 0 -Second 0) -Install -AcceptAll -AutoReboot -Verbose
 ```